For any -module there is a left action of the symmetric group on the -fold direct product , given by permuting the factors:

 Proposition

-Suppose is a commutative ring (with unity) and is an -module.
+Suppose is a commutative ring and is an -module.
 If is a unit in , then there is an -module isomorphism between (respectively, ) and the submodule of consisting of all symmetric -tensors (respectively, alternating -tensors).